armin-m-garcia/redisproxy/readme.md

 This project was not tested on a modern Linux distribution nor on a Mac OS.
 This development effort was done solely on a Windows based machine using cygwin.
 The make file was not tested outside of Windows.

+In addition, the tests could have spun up a Redis instance using docker but chose to leverage a free one.

 # Time Spent
 |Task/Service |    Time     |